 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representability and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-Liquid samples were collected using borehole packers at 6 metre intervals over two metres thickness Borehole fluid density, temperature and Ph were recorded at time of sampling • During the packer test, several 250l drums are filled with borehole fluid If a single drum is not filled in 30 minutes, the formation interval being tested is considered dry, in that case it is considered that the fluid is only that within the drilling barrel and so is not representative of the formation at that depth. • To collect a representative sample the borehole must be cleaned taking out the amount of brine that represents 200 to 250% of the borehole volume capacity at any given depth Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
-Diamond core drilling - HQ diameter drilled vertically, triple tube Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information. • Liquid samples were collected from surface pits.
+The pits were excavated to the depth where the brine was encoutered • Pits brine density,conductivity, temperature and pH were recorded at the time of sampling • Pits were allowed to stand ony long enough to reduce turbidity, but not long enough to affect concentration due to evaporation. • The possibility of lithium mineralization is suggested by higher density and conductivity, that typically correlate with higher level of total dissolved solids To collect a representative sample pits are allowed to stand ony long enough to reduce turbidity, but not long enough to affect concentration due to evaporation Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Drilling not being reported Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
-The borehole was drilled and cored to 80m.
-Core samples not being reported Cores will be retained for geotechnical testing of porosity, grainsize and density Liquid samples were collected from 72m to 16m using the double packer.
-Shallower than 15m, the packer was not effective, as such brine samples were collected from surface pits.
+Drilling not being reported.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
-Core is geologically logged for lithology and photographed, The well is geophysically logged for density, resistivity and spontaneous potential(SP). to assist in identifying the aquifer Field parameters are measured for brine samples.
-These include density, temperature and conductivity.
-These are included in the bore hole descriptive log.
+Drilling not being reported Liquid brine samples from shallow pits Field parameters are measured for brine samples.
+These include density, ph temperature and conductivity.
+These are included in sample pit descriptive log.
+The pits s were hand excavated to the depth of half meter or thedepth when